edgeimpulse/expert-projects/stretch-film-machine.md

  - Regression
  - Anomaly detection

-In our case, we want to model a *continous* relation between the input (IMU data) and the output (weight), so it is a 'regression' task.
+In our case, we want to model a *continuous* relation between the input (IMU data) and the output (weight), so it is a 'regression' task.

 More specifically, this is a time-series regression task, so we will need to window our data and extract spectral features from it.
 This is most often the case when working with time series data.

 The window duration depends on the working speed of your machine.
-My advicce here is to go with a large duration, because we expect the rotation to not be very fast: if your window is too short, it won't contain much variation in data.
+My advice here is to go with a large duration, because we expect the rotation to not be very fast: if your window is too short, it won't contain much variation in data.

 Nevertheless, this is mostly a trial-and-error process.
 Since Edge Impulse makes it so easy to experiment with different configurations, start with a reasonable value of 3-5 seconds and then tune based on the accuracy feedback.